Western Collegiate Club Hockey Association: History

 The Western Collegiate Club Hockey Association was formed in March 2003 at the initial league meeting at Coffman Memorial Union on the campus of the Minnesota-Minneapolis.
 The five original members were Michigan Tech, Minnesota, Minnesota-Duluth, Minnesota State and St. Cloud State.

-From 2004-2009, the WCCHA Tournament was held at the Herb Brooks National Hockey Center in St. Cloud, Minnesota, home of the St. Cloud State University Huskies.
+From 2004 to 2009, the WCCHA Tournament was held at the Herb Brooks National Hockey Center in St. Cloud, Minnesota, home of the St. Cloud State University Huskies.
 In 2010, the tournament moved to the neutral venue Schwan Super Rink at the National Sports Center.
 In 2014, the tournament moved for one year to the Coon Rapids Ice Center.
 Since 2015, the tournament has been held at the NSC Super Rink.

-From 2003–2017, the WCCHA regular season included a full, single table schedule with every member playing each other twice.
+From 2003 to 2017, the WCCHA regular season included a full, single table schedule with every member playing each other twice.
 Following the growth of the league to 12 teams in 2017, the league introduced a new format, placing teams into two-6 team divisions based on geography.
-In 2019-2020, the WCCHA will feature 14 teams in two-7 team divisions.
+In 2019–2020, the WCCHA will feature 14 teams in two-7 team divisions.

 Due to the ongoing COVID-19 pandemic and a majority of teams excluded from travel/competition, the league cancelled the 2020-2021 conference season.